HIGHLIGHTS-Comments about Brexit during business conference in France

-AIX-EN-PROVENCE, France, July 2 (Reuters) - French and international policymakers, business leaders and academics are gathered in the southern French city of Aix-en-Provence for an annual three-day conference to discuss global economic issues.
+AIX-EN-PROVENCE, France, July 3 (Reuters) - French and international policymakers, business leaders and academics gathered from Friday to Sunday in the southern French city of Aix-en-Provence for an annual conference to discuss global economic issues.

 Below are key comments on the consequences of Britain's referendum vote to leave the European Union.